skrapeai/examples/examples/wikipedia-ai/README.md

 - Real-time Wikipedia search
 - HTML to Markdown conversion using Skrape.ai
 - Chat interface with message history
-- AI-powered responses based on Wikipedia content
+- AI-powered responses using Groq's LLM
 - Markdown support for better readability